SFR1981/foreign-exchange/README.md

 ## Dependencies
+Before running;

-It will be necessary have installed the following gems;
+It will be necessary to have installed the following gems;

 gem install whenever <br/>
 gem install nokogiri

 ## Usage
-To use ExchangeRate, place the ExchangeRate folder within your base level of your project directory.
+To use ExchangeRate, place the ExchangeRate folder within the base directory of your project.

-The reference file will initially be out of date and this will be updated by the scheduled task, however you may want to update it to start with.
+The reference file will initially be out of date and this will be updated by the scheduled task at 3.15pm, however you may want to update it to start with.
 This can be done by running "ruby ExchangeRate/lib/fx_create.rb"

-ExchangeRate has been set up to use whenever to run a daily task (cron).
+ExchangeRate has been set up to use the whenever gem to run a daily task (cron).
 At first it will be necessary to update the crontab.
 To do this, run the following command at the base of the ExchangeRate directory;